How to set password to protect hidden sheet in Excel?

 Protect multiple worksheets at once with Kutools for Excel

-4. Then click OK to close the dialogs, and all of the worksheets in the workbook have been protected with the same password.
+4. Click OK to complete and close the dialogs.
+Now, all the selected worksheets are protected with the password you entered.

 Download and free trial Kutools for Excel Now !